-Track your bus – Use the live bus tracker on the MATBUS app or MATBUS.com to see when your bus will arrive in real time.
+Track your bus – Use the live bus tracker on MATBUS.com to see when your bus will arrive in real time.
 This helps you stay inside and warm longer, since you’ll know when to be at the bus stop.

 Snow Detour Routes – During or after weather events, MATBUS may need to detour around portions of the route that have become unsafe for travel or filled with snow drifts.
 Routes that will be affected have their specific detours listed on the Snow Detour Routes page.

 If conditions are bad enough to cancel bus service, the public will be notified up to two hours prior to the closing.

 Service cancellations may occur for a variety of reasons, including low visibility, snow drifting, icy or unplowed roads, and extreme low temperatures.
 Low temperatures can affect the diesel fuel needed to operate our buses, so service may be cancelled if the air temperature is below -25 degrees and/or the wind chill is below -30 degrees (Fahrenheit).

 The announcement will be made on the MATBUS website, social media (Facebook and Twitter), and the outgoing message for the main phone line – 701.232.7500.
 MATBUS will also send out a Rider Alert and information for local news outlets.

 • Keep an eye on weather conditions and MATBUS service changes by listening to KFGO – 790 AM and watching local TV news.

 • Sign up for Rider Alerts to receive emails on service changes, detours, and more.